-Most recent figures tell us that there are over 18,000 taxi drivers in the country with a 30% drop in drivers since 2020 due to the pandemic and Brexit.
-14% of drivers are full-time, 16% are part-time, and the lion’s share of drivers are self-employed – 71%.
+Most recent figures tell us that there are over 18,000 taxi drivers in the country with a 30% drop in drivers since 2020 due to the pandemic and Brexit. of these drivers, 14% of drivers are full-time, 16% are part-time, and the lion’s share of drivers are self-employed – 71%.

-The industry operates 24/7 and with a great office feeding you quality runs, it is really up to you how much you earn.
+The industry operates 24/7 and with a great office feeding you quality runs, it’s really up to you how much you earn.
 The more hours you work, the more money you can make.
 A full-time driver will make over 4 figures a week.